brainbang/drg2sba/README.md

 See it in action [here](http://konsumer.github.io/drg2sba).

+You can find some drg files to play with [here](https://github.com/brainbang/sbagen_idoser).

 The authors of this project have nothing to do with I-Doser, I-Doser is a registered trademark.